 Want to apply behavioural science to your communications projects in 2021?
 Get in touch at firstname.lastname@example.org

-This case study was written by Shayoni Lynn, Director at Lynn PR.
+This case study was written by Shayoni Lynn, CEO at Lynn.